jokester01au/coffeescript-eclipse/README.md

 After these 5 steps, the project should build without errors and you can startup a new eclipse instance and open any .coffee file using the coffeescript editor.

-## Building with Maven / Tycho

-To start a headless build using maven, simply run `mvn` in the root of the project.